ecr007/English-World/Phrases-Vocabulary/A.md

 Afraid: (Adj) feeling fear, or feeling worry about the possible results of a particular situation.

 At least: is used to indicate the lowest possible amount or number.
 It suggests that the actual amount, number, or situation might be better or greater than what is being stated.

+Advertise: (verb) tell people about something in newspaper, on television, or on posters.
+Past Tense: Advertised | Past Participle: Advertised | E.g: The company advertised its new product on television.